 In 2018, she transitioned to writing full time after twenty years working as a startup executive and brand strategist for investor funded startups and small businesses.
 Her articles have appeared in the Dallas Business Journal, Launch DFW, The Dyslexia Connection, and more.

-Tiffany has appeared as a guest on CNN, WFAA-ABC, NBC5, KRLD, and quoted in Forbes, USA Today, and Dallas Morning News, Restaurant News, AccuWeather, and more.
-In addition to book writing, Tiffany is a freelance writer and avid runner who enjoys the beach and spending time outdoors.
+She has appeared as a guest on CNN, WFAA-ABC, NBC5, KRLD, and quoted in Forbes, USA Today, and Dallas Morning News, Restaurant News, AccuWeather, and more.
+In addition to book writing, Tiffany is an avid runner who enjoys the beach and spending time outdoors.